Verification flow redesign that increased conversion by 5.3%

 Reason for choosing the winner

-Showing all requirements upfront helps ensure users don’t miss important details
+Showing all the requirements upfront helps ensure users don't miss important details

 Standing firm on what actually mattered